 To better understand modern-day challenges, and identify solutions to address the need for rapid change, I’ll use the “Anatomy of the Organization” graphic above.
 Through a five-part blog series, I will address the core elements (Work, Projects, Programs, BI/Analytics, and Connections), include specific challenges, and bring to light the importance of an “all-in-one” solution when it comes to delivering value, and in some instances survival.
 Let’s start with “Teams/Work.”

 Through business agility, the autonomy of self-directed, smaller teams leverages the true power of teams to move more quickly, make decisions, and take actions based on their proximity to the customer and the operations.
-However, it’s not enough to simply empower the teams, as that has brought about its own set of challenges for leadership to drive enterprise level initiatives and goals.
-A recent Atlassian study of 2000 U.S. worker discovered that “50% are more motivated by team success than company,” which suggests there needs to be a balance between team autonomy and enterprise goals.
+However, it’s not enough to simply empower the teams, as that has brought about its own set of challenges for leadership to drive enterprise-level initiatives and goals.
+A recent Atlassian study of 2000 U.S. workers discovered that “50% are more motivated by team success than a company,” which suggests there needs to be a balance between team autonomy and enterprise goals.